MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-custom-cds-integration.md

 During the custom uncoupling process, codeunit Int.
 Rec.
 Uncouple Invoke (ID 5357) raises and publishes events.
 You can add code that subscribes to these events so that you can add custom logic at different stages of the uncoupling process.
 The following table describes the events that are published by codeunit Int.
 Rec.
 Uncouple Invoke.

 * **OnBeforeUncoupleRecord** - Occurs before remove coupling, and can be used to change data before uncoupling.
 For an example, see codeunit CDS Int.
 Table.
 Subscriber, which includes the event subscriber function HandleOnBeforeUncoupleRecord.
-The event resets the company ID on the uncoupled entities in [!INCLUDE[cds_long_md](../includes/cds_long_md.md)].
+The event resets the company ID on the uncoupled tables in [!INCLUDE[cds_long_md](../includes/cds_long_md.md)].
 * **OnAfterUncoupleRecord** - Occurs after coupling is removed, and can be used to change data after uncoupling.
 For an example, see codeunit CDS Int.
 Table.
 Subscriber, which includes the event subscriber function HandleOnAfterUncoupleRecord.
 The event removes couplings to the contacts linked to the uncoupled customers and vendors.

 For more information about how to subscribe to events, see [Subscribing to Events](/developer/devenv-subscribing-to-events.md).

-Be aware that custom uncoupling is running in background as it could modify [!INCLUDE[cds_long_md](../includes/cds_long_md.md)] entities and it might take significant time.
+Be aware that custom uncoupling is running in background as it could modify [!INCLUDE[cds_long_md](../includes/cds_long_md.md)] tables and it might take significant time.

 > [!TIP]
-> To reset Company ID on uncoupling custom entities just like the base [!INCLUDE[cds_long_md](../includes/cds_long_md.md)] entities, users can subscribe to the OnHasCompanyIdField event in codeunit CDS Integration Mgt.
+> To reset Company ID on uncoupling custom tables just like the base [!INCLUDE[cds_long_md](../includes/cds_long_md.md)] tables, users can subscribe to the OnHasCompanyIdField event in codeunit CDS Integration Mgt.
 (ID 7200), as follows:
 >
 > ```al
 > [EventSubscriber(ObjectType::Codeunit, Codeunit::"CDS Integration Mgt.", 'OnHasCompanyIdField', '', false, false)]